 - You used the mail to execute or attempt to execute the scheme or specified fraudulent acts.

 Mail fraud can involve many different types of fraudulent schemes that prey on people looking for jobs or financial investments and on vulnerable groups of people, such as the elderly.
-Some examples of mail fraud crimes include:

 - Phony job offers